A Renowned Arizona Travel Example: The Grand Canyon

 Beautiful Oak Creek Canyon

 Sunset Crater Volcano National Monument - The trail takes you visibly through lava fields of this old volcano just North of Flagstaff.
 The first lunar astronauts even did some training here!
-Take Hwy.
+Travel Arizona Hwy.
 89 out of town.
 At Hwy.
 395 make a right, it takes you right to the Monument.

 Wupatki National Monument - An old pueblo of the Sinagua peoples found along a driving trail North of Flagstaff.
-Take an entire day to view these amazing ruins, one of them even with its own ventilation system!
+Take an entire day to view these fantastic ruins.
+One of them even has its own amazing ventilation system!
 Take Hwy.
 395 - from Hwy.
 89 out of Flagstaff.
 If you find the first turn-off to 395, pass by Sunset Crater until you reach Wupatki.
 If you miss that turn-off, there's another 395 a few more miles down the road, take that right.

 Bridge to Nowhere - Here's an unusual Arizona travel site near Yuma.
 In 1929 it was built over the Gila River.
 Named for the only Yuma Arizona Ranger, called the McPhaul Bridge.
 No longer in use, with no river now under it, the bridge is closed to traffic.
 But it's an oddity that's still kept around.
 Take I-8 exit 12, Fortuna Rd. to go North (S. 11 Ave.
 E.).
 Where it ends on Hwy.
 95, go right.
 After passing E. Madonna Rd., cross a canal, then watch for an unmarked left turn that goes by a small breakfast/lunch restaurant (From the Farm Yuma).
 Just past this is the bridge.

 By the Month - See lots of things to do in Arizona, organized by when you'd like to travel.
-In a state with a climate for every season, pick and choose when and where you'd like to go.
-And we've got a few different and quite interesting things to do on this list!
+In a state with a climate for every season, pick and choose when and where you want to go.
+We've got a few different and quite interesting things to do on this Unique Arizona Travel list!
 See it Right Here>